Esequiel378/diversio-fe-exercise/README.md

 #### Copy and paste colors in different formats

-Ad a use I want to be able to copy the color I've selected in any of this formats
+As a use I want to be able to copy the color I've selected in any of this formats

 `HEX`, `RGB`, `CMYK`, `HSV`, and `HSL`